Corneal Abrasion: How to Care for Your Child

 Your child:

-• has severe eye pain
+• Has severe eye pain

-• seems to have new vision problems
+• Has new or worsening vision problems

 More to Know

-• being scratched by a fingernail
+• The cornea is scratched by a fingernail.

-• getting scraped by a tree branch
+• The cornea is scraped by a tree branch.

 Can corneal abrasions be prevented?
 To help prevent corneal abrasions, kids and teens should: